Submission web site

 The first page must include an indication of whether the paper is eligible for The Best Student Paper Award.

-Instructions for Authors of Papers to be Published in Springer Computer Science Proceedings: Springer Instructions
+Instructions for Authors of Papers to be Published in Springer Computer Science Proceedings: Springer Instructions.
+Please include hand-signed license-to-publish agreement together with the final version of your paper.

 The proceedings of SOFSEM 2023 will be published in the subseries ARCoSS (Advanced Research in Computing and Software Science) of the Lecture Notes in Computer Science (LNCS) of Springer (see previous SOFSEM volumes).